-But let’s not talk hardware itself (for more information regarding different hardware, check this post from our CTO), but let’s talk about hardware in the context of business training.
+But let’s not talk hardware itself, but about hardware in the context of business training.
 Although the ‘bigger’ headsets offer great immersive experiences, they do miss one very important key aspect to be adopted widely in the business training industry.
 These headsets are more expensive than mobile phone based headset, but money isn’t the biggest differentiator.
 So, what is this key aspect the training industry could hugely benefit from?

 In order to answer that question we have to take a look at the current training industry and the different ways of training.